Johan Ackermann

 Johannes Nicolaas 'Johan' Ackermann (born 3 June 1970) is a South African professional rugby union coach and former player.
 He played as a lock during his playing career between 1995 and 2007.
-He is currently the head coach at Red Hurricanes.
+He is currently the head coach at the Bulls.

 Playing career

-In 2007, Johan Ackermann became the oldest Springbok to play for the national side, at the age of 37.
+In 2007, Ackermann became the oldest Springbok to play for the national side, at the age of 37.
 After the 2007 World Cup in France, he was recalled to the Springbok squad to play against the Barbarians.
 This was his last outing as an international player.